 Japanese painting has a very rich history; its tradition is vast, while Japan’s unique position in the world largely influenced the dominant styles and techniques of Japanese artists.
-It is a well-known fact that Japan was quite isolated for centuries – it was not only because of geography, but also because of the dominant Japanese cultural inclination towards isolation that marked the country’s history.
+It is a well-known fact that Japan was quite isolated for centuries – it was not only because of geography but also because of the dominant Japanese cultural inclination towards isolation that marked the country’s history.
 During the centuries of the existence of what we might call “Japanese civilization”, culture and art were developing separately from those in the rest of the world.
 And that is even visible in Japanese painting practices.
 Nihonga paintings, for example, are one of the main products of the Japanese painting practice.
 It is based on traditions over a thousand years old and the paintings are usually executed on washi (Japanese paper) or eginu (silk), using brushes.

-However, Japanese art and painting, were influenced by foreign artistic practices as well.
+However, Japanese art and painting were influenced by foreign artistic practices as well.
 First, it was Chinese art in the 16th Century and Chinese painting and Chinese arts tradition which was especially influential at a number of points.
 As of the 17th Century, Japanese painting was also influenced by Western traditions.
 Particularly, in the Pre-War period that lasted from 1868 until 1945, Japanese painting was heavily influenced by Impressionism and European romanticism.
 At the same time, new European art movements were also significantly influenced by Japanese art practices.
 This influence is called Japonism in history of art, and it was particularly influential for Impressionists, Cubists and those artists related with Art Nouveau.

 The long history of Japanese painting can be understood as a synthesis of several traditions that make parts of the recognizable Japanese aesthetics.
 First of all, Buddhist art and painting techniques, as well as religious painting, left significant mark to the aesthetics of Japanese paintings; ink-wash painting of landscapes in the Chinese literati painting tradition is another important element recognizable in many famous Japanese paintings; the painting of animals and plants, especially birds and flowers is something that is usually related to Japanese compositions, but also landscape and scenes from every-day life as well.
-Finally, a large influence on Japanese painting has had ancient ideas of beauty from philosophy and culture of Ancient Japan.
+Finally, a large influence on Japanese painting has had ancient ideas of beauty from the philosophy and culture of Ancient Japan.
 Wabi, which means transient and stark beauty, sabi (the beauty of natural patina and aging) and yūgen (profound grace and subtlety) are still influential ideals in Japanese painting practices.

 Finally, if we focus on picking the ten most famous Japanese masterpieces, we have to mention ukiyo-e, which is one of the most popular art genres in Japan, even though it refers to printmaking.
 It dominated Japanese art from the 17th through 19th centuries, while the artists belonging to this genre produced woodblock prints and paintings of such subjects as female beauties, kabuki actors and sumo wrestlers, but also scenes from history and folk tales, travel scenes and landscapes, flora and fauna, and even erotica.

 It’s always a challenge to make a list of best paintings from some art tradition.
-Many amazing artworks will be excluded; however, this list presents ten most recognizable Japanese paintings in the world.
-In this article, only those paintings created from 19th Century until today will be presented.
+Many amazing artworks will be excluded; however, this list presents the ten most recognizable Japanese paintings in the world.
+In this article, only those paintings created from the 19th Century until today will be presented.

-Japanese painting has extremely rich history.
+Japanese painting has an extremely rich history.
 Throughout the centuries, Japanese artists developed a large number of unique techniques and styles that represent the most valuable Japanese contribution to the world of art.
-One of these techniques is sumi-e.
+One of these techniques is Sumi-e.
 Sumi-e literally means “ink picture,” combines calligraphy and ink-painting to produce brush painting compositions of rare beauty.
 This beauty is paradoxical-ancient but modern, simple but complex, bold but subdued-no doubt reflecting the arts spiritual basis in Zen Buddhism.
-Buddhist priests brought the ink stick and the bamboo-handled brush to Japan from China in the sixth century, and over the past fourteen centuries Japan has developed a rich heritage of ink-painting.
+Buddhist priests brought the ink stick and the bamboo-handled brush to Japan from China in the sixth century, and over the past fourteen centuries, Japan has developed a rich heritage of ink-painting.

 Scroll down and see 10 Japanese Painting Masterpieces